LuthienResearch/luthien_control/README.md

 > Expect frequent updates, potential bugs, and **breaking changes** to the API and functionality without prior notice.
 > Use at your own risk during this phase.

+# Luthien Control

 Luthien Control is a framework to implement AI Control policies on OpenAI-API compatible endpoints.
 The Luthien Control server is a proxy server that sits between clients and the AI backend, implementing AI Control policies on traffic that goes between them.

 ## Contributing

-* The main development branch is [dev](https://github.com/luthienResearch/luthien_control/tree/dev) - point PRs here.
+* The main development branch is [dev]( https://github.com/luthienResearch/luthien_control/tree/dev ) - point PRs here.
 * `ruff` is used for linting and formatting
 * Google-style docstrings
 * Unit tests are in `tests`, new code should generally come with new tests.
 We're targeting 90% coverage.